Lago Puelo National Park: Climate

 The climate is cold and wet, although more temperate than other parks in the Patagonian region.
 Mean temperatures range from 5 C in winter to 17 C in summer.
 Mean annual precipitation is around 1400 mm, most of it being concentrated between May and August.
 Occasionally, snowfall can occur during the coldest months.

 Flora and fauna

-Some of the flora of the park belongs to the Valdivian rain forests (avellano, tique, lingue, ulmo).
-It also includes the ciprés de la cordillera, the coihue, the lenga, the radal, and the arrayán.
-The rosa mosqueta is an exotic plant.
+Some of the flora of the park belongs to the Valdivian rain forests (Aextoxicon, Persea lingue, Eucryphia cordifolia).
+It also includes Austrocedrus chilensis, Nothofagus dombeyi, Nothofagus pumilio, Lomatia hirsuta and Luma apiculata.
+The sweetbriar (Rosa rubiginosa) is an exotic plant.

-The fauna includes the pudú, the huemul, the red fox, the cougar, and the coipo.
-Among birds we find the huala, the pato vapor volador, the bandurria, the pitío and the zorzal patagónico.
-The lake features native fish such as the perca, the peladilla and the puyén grande, and foreign species of trout.
+The fauna includes the Southern pudu (Pudu puda), the South Andean deer (Hippocamelus bisulcus), the culpeo (Lycalopex culpaeus), the cougar (Puma concolor), and the nutria (Myocastor coypus).
+Among birds we find the great grebe (Podiceps major), the flying steamer duck (Tachyeres patachonicus), the black-faced ibis (Theristicus melanopis), the Chilean flicker (Colaptes pitius) and the Austral thrush (Turdus falcklandii).
+The lake features native fish such as Galaxias platei and the Aplochiton taeniatus, and foreign species of trout (Salmo trutta and Oncorhynchus mykiss) and European perch (Perca fluviatilis).